-Making sense of all this money: reviewing core requirements, thinking creatively, and dreaming big with Belinda Rinker, Alan Bouquet, and Ann Linehan.
+Making sense of all this money: reviewing core requirements, thinking creatively, and dreaming big with Belinda Rinker, Alan Baquet, and Ann Linehan.
 This training will review and remind participants of key funding sources, allowable costs, timelines, and needed documentation.
 We’ll also spend time looking at creative approaches for using the funding to address needs now and into the future.
 Belinda and Ann are both recently retired Office of Head Start experts, bringing decades of knowledge and experience.
 Come prepared to get the facts and the space to look towards the future.

 Early Registration Special: $200 (until August 19)